 Over the past several seasons, the Riveters have developed a total team approach to recruiting, training, planning, building and having fun.
 We’re happy to share our processes with the FRC community.

 Business and Development (BAD), is in charge of soliciting, team branding, developing the business plan, and outreach.
 BAD develops everything from spirit wear to the team website.

-This season, BAD won the Entrepreneurship Award for our comprehensive and insightful business plan!
+This 2022 Season, the team won the Spirit Award thanks to efforts of the BAD team.
+Previously we have won the entrepreneurship award for our comprehensive and organized business plan !
 We also hope to win the Engineering Inspiration Award in the future.
 For team imagery, BAD uses the iconic Rosie the Riveter as our source of inspiration.
 BAD strives to bring Rosie and her inspirational message to life through our emblematic uniform design, team logos, pit design, and website.